-As noted in the previous section, this is the first known state lower bound for the firing synchronization problem that places no restrictions on the time required to synchronize.
+This is the first known state lower bound for the firing synchronization problem that places no restrictions on the time required to synchronize.
 Such a result would not have been possible using previously existing techniques, as the exhaustive search programs depend on the fact that solutions requiring more than the minimal time can be discarded.